Lychnian/Web-Developer-Portfolio/README.md

 ## Description

 I'm Helen Colon, a passionate and dedicated web developer currently pursuing my journey in the dynamic world of web development.
 I am enrolled in UPenn's LPS Coding Bootcamp, where I am mastering both front-end and back-end technologies.
 I thrive on problem-solving and innovative thinking.
-Every project I undertake is an opportunity to challenge myself and learn something new!
+Every project I undertake is an opportunity to challenge myself and create something new!

 ## Technology Used